LordDemonos/Quarm.Guide/README.md

 7. Running program in compatibility mode for Windows XP (Service Pack 2).
 8. Also running several muted sound files, EQ Basic 1.1, KaichoFX Spell Effects, and the game looks absolutely amazing!

-If you ask me, the first 3 are the biggest contributors to stability.
+If you ask me, 2 & 3 are the biggest contributors to stability.
 A lot of people seem to need the dgVoodoo fix though, especially if they have integrated graphics, so thats also important.
 Hopefully we can lessen these crashes and work towards fixing the rest over time.

 ## Part 2: After Installing the Main Game